 - Master of Science in Human-Computer Interaction (Psychology)

 A cumulative undergraduate GPA of 3.0 or better is expected.
-The GRE General Test is required.
-A score of 80th percentile or higher on each of the three subtests is desired.
-You need not take a GRE Subject Test, but are welcome to do so.
-If your GPA or one of your test scores is below the minimum, you are not automatically disqualified from consideration.
+If your GPA is below the minimum, you are not automatically disqualified from consideration.
 We consider the strength of the overall application: your educational and professional background, statement of purpose, resume, portfolio and letters of recommendation.

 An internet project portfolio is required by LMC and ID and is encouraged but not required by Interactive Computing.
 It is less important for Psychology.

 Tuition and fees for the program can be found on the bursar's website.
 Our tuition is higher than regular graduate tuition, so be sure to read down the tuition table to find MS-HCI.